ngkalaf/ngkalaf.github.io/index.md

 # [About Me](http://www.joshuaboston.com/aboutme/)

 <p align="justify">Hello!
-My name Joshua Boston, and I'm a political science PhD candidate at <a href="http://polisci.wustl.edu/" target="_blank">Washington University in Saint Louis</a>.
+My name Joshua Boston, and I'm a political science Ph.D. candidate at <a href="http://polisci.wustl.edu/" target="_blank">Washington University in Saint Louis</a>.
 My research focuses on judicial politics in the American context, though I have additional interests in American political institutions and comparative courts.
 Before coming to St. Louis, I earned an M.A. in political science at the University at Buffalo (SUNY), where I also earned my B.A.
 (SCL, ΦΒΚ).</p>

 # [Research Interests](http://www.joshuaboston.com/research/)